-Now that you are warmed up, and providing Involution wasn’t too difficult it is time to head over to Fringed Hill and drive up to the very top for epic views across Nelson Bays and to the start of Te Ara Koa, with 700m of vertical descent over 5kms of hand built trail, this ride is EPIC, solid grade 4 the whole way with perhaps one or two “above grade” features that can be walked and are well sign-posted.
-At the end of the run make a decision about whether you want to do that one again, or have a bit of a chat about whether you want to finish off with something else at around this level (trails like Wiggles-Waggles, Mr Chompa and Loam Ranger are all good options), or whether its time to hit cruise control and tackle some shorter easier runs in Codgers, like Firball.
+Now that you are warmed up, and providing Involution wasn’t too difficult it is time to head over to Fringed Hill and drive up to the very top for epic views across Nelson Bays and to the start of Te Ara Koa, with 700m of vertical descent over 5kms of hand built trail, this ride is EPIC, solid high-grade 4 the whole way with perhaps one or two “above grade” features that now have safer ride-arounds.
+At the end of the run make a decision about whether you want to do that one again, or have a bit of a chat about whether you want to finish off with something else at around this level (trails like Wiggles-Waggles, Mr Chompa and Loam Ranger are all good options: note closed for forestry at the moment), or whether its time to hit cruise control and tackle some shorter easier runs in Codgers, like Firball.
 You can check out some of these trails in the video below from a scouting run on one of our rental Ebikes:

 Option Two: Intro to the Gorge-